-KnarrTek makes its money from recurrent revenue payments by clients for use of its materials tracking and traceability software as well as from payments from its specialized technical and support services activities.
+KnarrTek makes its money from recurrent revenue payments by clients for use of the BellHawk software as well as from payments from its specialized technical and support services activities.

-KnarrTek's offices are located in Auburn, Massachusetts, USA, in the industrial heartland of the Northeastern USA.
+KnarrTek's offices are located in Massachusetts, USA, in the industrial heartland of the Northeastern USA.
 Its staff has many decades of experience in implementing software solutions for industrial clients.